Jordan Belfort: Australian training scandal

 An investigation led by 7News and The Sunday Mail uncovered links between Belfort and employment company Career Pathways Australia run by Paul Conquest, who also has majority-ownership of Face to Face Training.
 These two brands were heavily promoted at Belfort workshops held at Brisbane's Eatons Hill Hotel.
 Belfort reportedly gave two workshops on Sales for the staff of Face to Face Training.

-Face to Face Training received $3.9 million from state government during FY-2014 and $6.34 million during FY-2015 for its training and assessment services.
+Face to Face Training received $3.9 million from the state government during FY-2014 and $6.34 million during FY-2015 for its training and assessment services.
 The majority of this money was expected to be spent on service training and certification which did not happen.
-9 News Australia called the training program a scam and the certification program a "Tick Flick" in its 60 Minutes segment.
+9 News Australia called the training program a scam and the certification program a "tick and flick" in its 60 Minutes segment.

 Personal life

-While running Stratton Oakmont, Belfort and his first wife Denise Lombardo were divorced.
+Belfort married his first wife, Denise Lombardo, in 1985.
+While running Stratton Oakmont, Belfort and Lombardo were divorced.
 He later married Nadine Caridi, a British-born, Bay Ridge, Brooklyn-raised model whom he met at a party.
 He had two children with her.
 Belfort and Caridi ultimately separated following her claims of domestic violence, which were fueled by his problems with drug addiction and infidelity.
 They divorced in 2005.